drfleming0227/Redfish-Tools/doc-generator/README-content-supplement-configuration-file.md

 **Data type:** Dictionary

-Maps URIs of schema references to a structure that specifies either the full or partial match type and replacement URIs.
-Use to substitute a link to documentation where a link to a specific schema would otherwise appear in the documentation.
-See <a href="#schema_link_replacements-key">schema_link_replacements key</a>.The `schema_link_replacements` key is a dictionary that maps reference URIs to replacement URIs.
+Maps reference URIs to replacement URIs.
 The match type is full or partial.
 Replaces one link with another link.
 The dictionary structure is:

 ```json
 "schema_link_replacements": {